garrywashere/sorting-algorithms/README.md

 You're very welcome to clone and modify the code, as well as feel free to let me know if you have any improvements :)

 ## Algorithms Included
-- Bubble sort
+- Bubble sort ✅
-- Merge sort
+- Merge sort ✅
-- Insertion sort
+- Insertion sort (WIP)
-- Quick sort
+- Quick sort (WIP)

+## To-do
+- Rewrite scripts to be able to be run independently and as a function for ```run-all.py``` as a playground, to be able to compare algorithm efficiency.